cactusdynamics/cactus-rt/README.rst

 Examples
 --------

+See each example's README for more details on what they do.

 * |simple_example|_: shows a no-op application with a single RT ``CyclicFifoThread``.
 Also shows how to pin the RT thread onto a CPU via ``cpu_affinity``.
-* |mutex_example|_: shows the usage of the ``rt::mutex``, which is a priority-inheritance mutex that conforms to the same interface as ``std::mutex``, which allows it to be used with ``std::scoped_lock``.
+* |mutex_example|_: shows the usage of the ``rt::mutex``, which is a priority-inheriting mutex that conforms to the same interface as ``std::mutex``, which allows it to be used with ``std::scoped_lock``.
 * |message_passing_example|_: shows a more complete application with a ``CyclicFifoThread`` computing a cosine function and outputting the data via